fos2021/fos2021.github.io/assignments.md

 how to setup the Scala development tools.

 First, you need to install [the sbt build tool](http://www.scala-sbt.org/download.html).
+See the instructions for installing JVM, Scala and SBT [here](https://gitlab.epfl.ch/lamp/cs206/-/blob/master/labs/tools-setup.md#step-2-installing-the-java-development-kit-jdk-and-sbt-via-coursier).
 You can run `sbt compile` and `sbt run` in the console to compile and run the project.

 We recommend using [VS Code](https://code.visualstudio.com/) with the extension [Metals](https://marketplace.visualstudio.com/items?itemName=scalameta.metals) for development.
+You can find instructions for installing VS Code [here](https://gitlab.epfl.ch/lamp/cs206/-/blob/master/labs/tools-setup.md#step-6-installing-code).
-It suffices to open the assignment directory in VS Code.
+It suffices to install Metals and open the assignment directory in VS Code.

 You can also use [IntelliJ IDEA](https://www.jetbrains.com/idea/download) for development.
 You can import the project into the IDE: